 By Alan Clemons, Managing Editor

-Here in the Southeast where I live, the bowhunters I know are just about ready to gnaw on their arrows like beavers to get into the woods.
-They’re shooting 3D competitions, practicing in the yard, putting out cameras and mineral sites, zeroing in rifles and are starting to get fired up.
+Here in the Southeast where I live, bowhunters I know are just about ready to gnaw on their arrows like beavers to get into the woods.
+They’ve been ready for weeks and despite warm autumn temperatures hitting the mid-80s during the afternoon, they’re ready to go.

-I can’t recall exactly when I started using a backpack, although it likely was more than a dozen years ago when I got tired of cramming stuff in pockets on my BDUs and jacket.
+I can’t recall exactly when I started using a backpack, although it likely was more than a dozen years ago when I got tired of cramming stuff in pants and jacket pockets.
 My father used an old army bag with a shoulder strap to tote our lunch when I started hunting with him.
 Heck, it didn’t even have a flap over the top.
 But it worked.
 I wish I still had it.